ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 Typically, Jupyter Notebook servers use the `nb2kg` extension to connect with remote kernel gateways such as JNBG.

-The `nb2kg` package can be downloaded from  [here](https://github.com/jupyter-incubator/nb2kg).
+The `nb2kg` package can be downloaded from  [here](https://github.com/jupyter-incubator/nb2kg){: external}.
 When using the `nb2kg` package, the following configuration is needed to access the cluster's JNBG service:

 * Configure the `KG_WS_URL` to the Websocket endpoint URL of the JKG service
 * Configure the `KG_HTTP_USER` to the cluster user
 * Configure the `KG_HTTP_PASS` to the cluster password

 For the previous {{site.data.keyword.iae_full_notm}} cluster response details, the configuration would be:

 ```
 KG_URL=https://chs-zbh-288-mn001.<changeme>.ae.appdomain.cloud:8443/gateway/default/jkg/